vishwanathdugani/dependency_management/README.md

 Certainly, here's a refined and concise version of the future improvements and considerations for your project:

-- The assumption was made that the user is trying to manage depedencies on a debian/ubuntu server where the file is stored.
+- The assumption was made that the user is trying to manage dependencies on a debian/ubuntu server where the file is stored.
 - Enhance API security with additional authentication and encryption layers.
 - Develop a user interface for visual data representation, improving user experience.
 - Simplified data presentation by limiting package information to name and description for better readability.